oauthstuff/app2app-evolution/README.md

 handle the authorization server's domain.
 In this case, the user could choose the malicious app instead of the browser.

-Another problem on Android is the redirection back from and IDP loaded in the browser to the Relying Party (RP) app.
-If the RP app uses an Android App Link and the user was redirected to the Chrome browser, the user can be sent back to the app by simply being redirected to the Android App Link.
+Another problem on Android is the redirection back from the IDP website loaded in the browser to the Relying Party (RP) app.
+If the RP app uses an Android
+App Link and the user was redirected to the Chrome browser, the user can be sent back to the app by simply being redirected to the Android App Link.
 This does not, however, work in most of the other browsers.
 To be